kaushalkdev/login_test_alogworks/README.md

   ## Setting up Google Login:

-  It also uses firebase auth mechanism for google signIn so one has to add google json file in the app.
+   1. It also uses firebase auth mechanism for google signIn so one has to add google json file in the app.
-  Need to create an app on firebase with app id as: com.example.flutter_login_test Then you need to go to the authentication part and enable the google login and provide the SHA1 key.
+   2. Need to create an app on firebase with app id as: com.example.flutter_login_test
+   3. Then you need to go to the authentication part and enable the google login and provide the SHA1 key.

-  ## Setting up Facebool Login:
+  ## Setting up Facebook Login:

-  You need to create an facebook app on developer facebook portal with the app id as: com.example.flutter_login_test.
+   1. You need to create an facebook app on developer facebook portal with the app id as: com.example.flutter_login_test.
-  After that you need to copy the app_id and app_sercret of the facebook app to app in firbase app after enabling facebook login.
+   2. After that you need to copy the app_id and app_sercret of the facebook app to app in firbase app after enabling facebook login.
+   3. Then you need to copy the redirect url from firebase console to the facebook app, provide privacy policy to the app and turn on the production mode.
-  Then you need to add the credentials to app in string.xmls for the android part.
+   4. Then you need to add the credentials to app in string.xmls for the android part.